Spinach and mozzarella balls

 How to make spinach and cheese balls?

-The mix is best mashed together by hand - use your fingers to pulp the ingredients into well-combined mixture.
-Shape the mix into - guess what? - balls, the size of a golf ball and chill them well.
-They can easily be made ahead, as a party snack or starter.
-Made the day before, chilled overnight and baked just before or some time before serving.
+The mix is best mashed together by hand: use your fingers to pulp the ingredients into well-combined mixture.
+Shape the mix into - guess what? - balls, about the size of a golf ball, then chill them well.

 Bake the balls